Where are we and which areas do we cover?

 How are decisions made about who can come to Undershaw?

-The school assesses students and will make the offer of a place to parents.
-The students at Stepping Stones are funded through two different streams:
+The school assesses students and will make the offer of a place to the relevant Local Authority.

 We work closely with the Local Authorities to engage them in the funding of our pupils.
 If it is decided that Undershaw is the appropriate setting for your child through the EHCP process, your Local Authority will fund the place.